elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 > - Can be classified as PULL as most of the time the client connects to the server to retrieve the file from the server

-What are the additional components needed to send mail from Bob to Alice in the image/

 #### User agent
 ![CS3103-4-8.PNG]({{site.baseurl}}/img/CS3103-4-8.PNG)